Isle of Man Treasury

 The Treasury (Yn Tashtey) of the Isle of Man is the finance department of the Isle of Man Government.
 It prepares the annual budget for the Government, and also handles taxation, customs and excise, economic affairs, information systems, internal audit, currency and the census in the Isle of Man.

-The incumbent Minister for the Treasury is Dr Alex Allinson MHK.
+The incumbent Minister for the Treasury is Chris Thomas MHK.

 History

 The Finance Board was established in 1962, although the Lieutenant Governor of the Isle of Man functioned as Chancellor of the Exchequer and gave the budget speech in Tynwald until the 1970s.

 From 1765 to 1979, the collection of customs revenues in the Isle of Man was undertaken by UK Customs and Excise staff.
 From 1980, under the terms of the Customs and Excise Agreement of 1979 with the UK, the collection of customs revenue has been undertaken by Manx civil servants.
 The current Customs and Excise Agreement covers customs duties and many other (but not all) indirect taxes.
 The agreement, which is backed by both UK and Manx legislation, means that for VAT, customs and most (but not all) excise duty purposes the two territories are treated as one.
 Most of these indirect taxes and duties are pooled and shared.
 This negates the need for customs barriers between the two countries.
 Manx legislation exists which mirrors the equivalent UK law where required.